 Iklé recognized an array of loop-based techniques but separated knitting from the others.

-“Knitting (the true stitch) [die echte Masche] is treated as something entirely different from the others, even when its results can bear a superficial resemblance to a braided stitch [Flechtstich].”
+“Knitting (the true stitch) [die echte Masche] is treated as something entirely different from the preceding ones, even if its results can bear a superficial resemblance to a braided stitch [Flechtstich].”

 He was describing the basis for the arrangement of the material on display, placing knitting in a historical rather than structural niche of its own.
 Nonetheless, calling it “the true stitch” suggests that he saw some additional hierarchical distinction.
 Whatever that might have been, it reasonably equates Maschenstoffe and Kettenstoffe to ‘knits’ and ‘wovens’ in the familiar fabric-store sense.

-When seen in this light, its consistent early characterization as “a species of knitting” makes a good deal of sense, as does the subsequent Victorian renaming to “plain crochet.”
+When seen in this light, the consistent early characterization of slip stitch crochet as “a species of knitting” makes a good deal of sense, as does its subsequent Victorian renaming to “plain crochet.”
 I’ll illustrate the relationship between the structure of plain crochet and that of plain knitting in a separate post.
-It’s doubtful that new descriptive terms are necessary but slip stitching could also be described as asymmetrical compound knitting, if not as a handcraft correlate to the warp knitting that is otherwise regarded exclusively as a facet of industrial knitting.
+It’s doubtful that new descriptive terms are necessary but slip stitching could also be described as asymmetrical compound knitting, if not as a handicraft correlate to the warp knitting that is otherwise regarded exclusively as a facet of industrial knitting.

 * * * *